 But you can resolve this problem by doing appropriate exercises and correcting your sitting posture.

-Here are some of the symptoms that you may experience if you have lower back pains:
+Here are some of the symptoms for lower back pains:

 * Severe back pains especially when one is bending forward.